kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 ### §142.45   Applicability.

-This subpart prescribes the personnel and flight training equipment requirements for a certificate holder that is training to meet the requirements of part 61 of this chapter.
+This subpart prescribes the personnel and flight training equipment requirements for a certificate holder that is training to meet the requirements of [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]].

 ### §142.47   Training center instructor eligibility requirements.